 Key Ingredients

-- Semola rimacinata (di grano duro) flour: I make my gnocchetti sardi with semola rimacinata flour to yield a slightly coarse texture.
-Semola rimacinata is a fine-milled flour made from durum wheat semolina, giving certain pasta shapes that al dente bite.
+- Semola rimacinata (di grano duro) flour: Semola rimacinata flour is a fine-milled flour made from durum wheat semolina, giving specific pasta shapes that al dente bite.

-- Saffron: Saffron brings a beautiful yellow color to the dough.
-My favorite saffron is from Diaspora Co, as it’s incredibly fresh and aromatic, but it can be pricey.
-You can also find saffron at most supermarkets and specialty spice shops.
+- Saffron: Just a pinch of saffron brings a beautiful yellow color to the dough.
+My favorite saffron is from Diaspora Co, as it’s incredibly fresh and aromatic but can be pricey.
+You can also find it at most supermarkets and specialty spice shops.

-- Canned whole peeled tomatoes: I recommend using a high-quality canned tomato here.
-Because the tomato butter sauce is so simple, each ingredient will really stand out.
-Opt for a canned tomato brand with juicy, deep red tomatoes that are flavorful.
-Watery canned tomatoes just won’t do it!
+- Canned whole peeled tomatoes: Because the tomato butter sauce is so simple, each ingredient will really stand out.
+Opt for a high-quality canned tomato brand with juicy, deep red, flavorful tomatoes.
+Watery canned tomatoes won’t do it!
 I love using Bianco DiNapoli tomatoes, which you can often find at Whole Foods or through an online retailer.

 - Butter: At first glance, it may seem like a lot of butter!
-But the butter is very important here, as it helps cut the acidity of the tomatoes.
-The resulting sauce is well-balanced, with a slight creaminess without being too rich.
+But the butter is essential here, as it helps cut the acidity of the tomatoes.
+The resulting sauce is well-balanced and slightly creamy without being too rich.

 For a full list of ingredients and quantities, refer to the recipe card.